JerryXuEEE/B/content/Cirriculum.md

         </dd>
         <dt>Team Design Project Skills(TDPS)</dt>
         <dd>
-              This is a challenged and fun course which will be specifically introduced in <span href="/Cirriculum/#TDPS/">the following article</span>.
+              This is a challenged and fun course which will be specifically introduced in <span href="#TDPS">the following article</span>.
             Generally, we (a team of 10 Students) were required to design a <strong>robotic rover</strong> to complete a series of tasks, including line tracking, shape recognization, and placing a tennis ball.
             In this process, I'm mainly responsible for the shape recognition module and machine vision, developed by Micro Python for OpenMV.
         </dd>